 Driving around Snaefellsnes peninsula, you will pass several, smallfishing villages, as well as Mt Kirkjufell which is said to be the most beautiful mountain on the peninsula.

 Right outside of Stykkisholmur, the capital of the Snaefellsnes peninsula, is Mt.
 Helgafell “The Sacred Hill” and if you can climb it without looking back or uttering a word you can get 3 wishes.
 When you reach the top you should go to the ruins of a prayer, look east and think about the wishes (which shall all be of positive nature) and don’t tell anybody what you wished for.
 This only works the first time you hike the mountain.
 The hike up the 73 m high mountain takes about 10-15 minutes (one way) and there is a great view from the top over Breidafjordur and the surrounding areas.

 Pick up time: 8.30-9.00*

-Included: Driver-guide, pick up from accommodation in Reykjavik
+Included: Driver-guide, pick up / drop off in Reykjavik

 Stops will be made where you can purchase lunch